Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Organizational and professional development (OPD) professionals promote and implement organizational change by using fundamental techniques of change management.
 Students in this course examine and apply these tools, including consulting competencies, approaches, and organizational change models to learn the skills of an OPD consultant.
 Students explore methods for accelerating individual, group, and organizational performance through consulting, coaching, and change management.
 They also explore related topics, such as organizational assessment; team development; strategic planning; group dynamics; power, politics, and influence; leadership; and conflict management.
 Students apply course concepts to the assessment of an organization and the development of strategies to address identified needs for change.

-This course explores the language of work, business, and management structures and processes, and the human and market factors that determine organizational success.
-It examines topics such as finance, marketing, accounting, strategic planning, organizational design, and quality and process improvement.
+Students in this course explore the language of work, business, and management structures and processes, and the human and market factors that determine organizational success.
+Students examine topics such as finance, marketing, accounting, strategic planning, organizational design, and quality and process improvement.
 Applications include the examination and analysis of sources of information that assess overall organizational health.

 Globalization, technological innovation, and market factors continually change the context of business, requiring professionals who understand how organizations function to work through challenges and harness opportunities for change.
 In this course, students explore the implications of the changing nature of organizations as well as the emergence of international and virtual organizations in a global economy.
 Through contextual and application-based assignments, students address the unique opportunities and challenges for government, for-profit, nonprofit, international, and virtual organizations.
 Applying acquired knowledge and skills, students provide a diagnosis and recommendations for a specific organization's development efforts.